ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 The URL trigger plugin checks one or more specified URLs and starts a build when a change is detected.
 (Since 1.16)

+Currently (v1.16) on Jenkins <= 1.509.2, the alternative syntax with the cron line as a parameter rather than inside the closure is required, because job creation throws an exception if a trigger is initialized with the default `'H/5 * * * *'` schedule.
+These versions of Jenkins do not understand "H" in a trigger schedule.

 ```groovy
 urlTrigger {
   cron '* 0 * 0 *'    // set cron schedule (defaults to : 'H/5 * * * *')